Myths About Bird Baths

 Myth: It’s not worth having a bird bath as only a few birds will use them

-Truth: Birds not only need clean water for drinking but for bathing and preening.
-Many birds who are not interested in the food you put out for them will still visit gardens that provide water.
+Truth: Birds not only need clean water for drinking but also for bathing and preening.
+Many birds who are not interested in the food you put out for them, such as those species that prefer to forage for natural food in trees and on the ground, will still visit gardens that provide water.

 Myth: Bird baths are expensive to buy and run

 Truth: Bird baths come in all shapes and sizes, and you don’t even need to buy one if you’re low on budget.
 You could use an upturned dustbin lid, a large shallow dish, or a circular plant tray.

 Of course you can choose to buy a more ornate bird bath but even heated bird baths tend to run off solar power which is a free source of energy.

 Myth: A heated bird bath is unsafe because wet birds will freeze to death in winter

 Truth: When the air temperature is freezing birds will not use a bird bath to bathe in.
 However, they still require drinking water which a heated bird bath will provide.
 Birds are well insulated to survive in cold weather even if their feathers get damp.